Special assistance passengers

 Expectant mothers with complication-free pregnancies can fly with Brussels Airlines up to four weeks before their expected due date (or up to and including the 36th week of pregnancy) upon presentation of a recent medical certificate reporting the estimated date of delivery.

-Expectant mothers beyond the 28th week of their pregnancy are recommended for European and U.S. flights and are obliged for flight to/from Africa to carry a current letter from a physician which includes the following:
+Expectant mothers beyond the 28th week of their pregnancy are recommended to carry a current letter from a physician which includes the following:

 - confirmation that the pregnancy is progressing without complications

 - the doctor expressly states that the patient's pregnancy does not prevent her from travelling by air.

 Medical clearance is needed for acceptance of expectant mothers with:

 - complicated pregnancies

 - twins or a multiple pregnancy as from the 28th week of pregnancy

 When the expectant mother has no medical documents/certificate to proof her expected due date, the pregnant lady can be refused to board the plane for safety reasons by the captain, if the captain has doubts that she is not 100% able to complete her flight without needing extraordinary care.